Table of Contents

 - description of alternative service or options

 Customers will have an opportunity to provide feedback on how Economical provides goods or services to people with disabilities.
 This feedback will be received by the Economical human resources department, and feedback will be forwarded to the relevant business unit.
-Economical will respond to any feedback and take immediate action on any complaints.
+Economical will respond to any feedback, take immediate action on any complaints and document its resulting actions.
 Feedback forms, along with alternate methods of providing feedback, such as verbally (in person or by telephone), or written (paper or electronic), will be made available upon request.

 Availability and format of documents (alternative formats)

-All documents required by the Regulation, as well as related policies, including the Accessibility Policy, notices of temporary disruptions, training policy, and written feedback process, are available upon request.
+All documents required by Accessibility Legislation, as well as related policies, including the Accessibility Policy, notices of temporary disruptions, training policy, written feedback process and documentation of actions resulting for feedback, are available upon request.
 When providing these documents to a person with a disability, Economical will endeavour to provide the document, or the information contained in the document, in a format that takes the person’s disability into account.

 Review and Administration